GoogleChrome/developer.chrome.com/site/en/docs/webstore/using_webstore_api/index.md

 {% Aside %}

 Make sure you are requesting the token using the Google developer Account which owns the Chrome Web Store items you want to manage.
-This account can be different from the account you create the Google Developers Console project with.
+This account can be different from the account you created the Google Developers Console project.
 For example, you can create an application for other developers to manage their apps, in which case you only need to register a Google Developers Console project.

 {% endAside %}

 {% Img src="image/BhuKGJaIeLNPW9ehns59NfwqKxF2/ZwxRj8SD3Ld40BsjZnsX.png", alt="Permission request UI", width="308", height="249" %}

-Click **Accept** and you will see a code that looks something like this:
+Click **Accept** and copy the code.
+It should look something like this:

 {% Img src="image/BhuKGJaIeLNPW9ehns59NfwqKxF2/KHtQ9uzphdR4oOsJQLVj.png", alt="UI for copying code", width="348", height="155" %}